 The more you latch baby, the more milk your body will produce to adjust to the demand.
-We know it’s not practical to have Baby attached 24/7, but as often as you can is very important, especially in those first weeks when your establishing your milk supply.
+We know it’s not practical to have your baby attached 24/7, but as often as you can is very important, especially in those first weeks when you are establishing your milk supply.
 Abbie says:

 “So, if and when you return to work, latch before you leave, upon arrival, all throughout the night, all through weekends and holidays.
 Direct stimulation should never be lost.” ~Smart Parenting